Still Lifes Exhibit

 Still Lifes Exhibit 2023

 Gallery Hours: Thursday–Saturday, 1:00–5:00pm

-With this exhibit, we are shining a light on Charles Ethan Porter and celebrating artists who are working in the style of still lifes today.
-Open to artists 18 years and older working in acrylic, pastels, oil, watercolor, charcoal, and colored pencil.
-Subjects can vary from traditional still life or memento mori composition (flowers, fruit, timepieces, etc.) to more contemporary or surreal compositions.
+This Still Lifes Exhibit is to celebrate the legacy of the style and showcase artists who are working in the style of still lifes today.
+Subjects vary from traditional still life or memento mori composition (flowers, fruit, timepieces, etc.) to more contemporary or surreal compositions.

 CONGRATULATIONS TO THE AWARD WINNERS!